 6 Bookkeeping Tips to Save Small Businesses Money

 Trying to save time and money for your small business?
-Here are some bookkeeping tips that can help.
+Take advantage of these 6 bookkeeping tips and start saving today.

-Many small businesses spend a lot of time balancing their books and trying to figure out what the best methods of preparations for Tax Day really are.
-While bookkeeping and ensuring that you are on track with your annual budget and ready to pay taxes when necessary, there are much easier ways that you can manage your books and keep them in order.
+You didn’t start a business thinking about bookkeeping.
+Yet, many businesses spend a lot of their time balancing the books and trying to prepare for Tax Day.
+While balanced books are an important piece of ensuring you are on track with your annual budget and ready to pay taxes when needed, there are other bookkeeping tips that can help your business make well-informed financial decisions.

-When your business and personal expenses are totally separate, it makes it much easier to manage your business’s finances and to know how your business is doing financially.
-It also gives the tax auditors fewer reasons to audit both your business and your personal income.
-Pay yourself first and foremost then keep the rest of the money separate and in the business.
+When you are running a small business, mixing up business and personal expenses seems like an easy item to remedy.
+However, keeping those expenses completely separate makes it much easier to manage your business’s finances.
+It also helps to get a better and more accurate picture of how your business is doing financially.
+A clear separation of personal and business gives tax auditors fewer reasons to audit your business and personal income.
+Pay yourself a reasonable salary, then keep the rest of the money separate and in the business.

 Paying your business’s expenses on time, especially your credit cards can help keep your business’s credit score healthy!
-It also helps you avoid getting behind on payments and having to scramble to find cash to pay late fees if your bills are not paid on time!
+This practice also avoids falling behind on payments and paying late fees on your bills.

-Be sure to file your receipts (every last one of them) and ensure that you are keeping track of business-related expenses that you have deducted from your taxes.
-The CRA will want to know not only what the money was spent on but will also want proof it was spent.
-Being able to back up your claims will be key to successfully being able to deduct your business expenses from your business’s taxable income.
+Keeping receipts and backups for your files should not be taken lightly.
+Track and save your receipts and ensure that all business-related expenses are accounted for.
+Especially the ones you deducted from your taxes.
+In case of an audit, the CRA requires proof that the money was spent, and proof of where it was spent on.
+Being able to back up your claims with proper documentation ensures you will be able to deduct your business expenses from your business’s taxable income.

 If at all possible, avoid going into debt to run or expand your business.
-If you are finding yourself short on cash flow cut expenses and make the budget balance.
-You balance your budget in your personal life and same must go for your business life!
+If cash flow is short, look for opportunities to cut down on expenses to make the budget balance.
+A balanced budget is a goal for both personal and business life!

 - Family Successions: What Bill C208 Means for Small Businesses in Canada - February 16, 2022